zhenlan0426/CompressARC/blog_post/BLOG POST.md

 ![image](./resources/6d75e8bb_KL_components.png)
 All the tensors fall to zero information content during training, except for three tensors.
 From 600-1000 steps, we see the $(example, height, width, channel)$ tensor suffer a massive drop in information content, with no change in the outputted solution.
 We believe it was being used to identify the light blue pixels in the input, but this information then got memorized by the nonlinear portions of the network, using the $(example, height, channel)$ and $(example, width, channel)$ as positional encodings.

-We can look at the average output of the [[#Decoding Layer|decoding layer]] for these tensors to see what information is stored there.
+We can look at the average output of the [decoding layer](#decoding-layer) for these tensors to see what information is stored there.

 ###### (Examples, height, channel) tensor:
 ![image](./resources/6d75e8bb_example_height_component_0.png)